thottiamrp/modernweb-2019dec9/Labs/ch16-jQueryUI_Plugins/UI/README.md

 1. Navigate to the `/bands-data-ui` folder.
 1. Open the directory `/bands-data-ui` in the terminal/command window.
 (Right click the folder in VS Code and choose Open in Terminal)
-1. Use the package.json to install project dependencies by execting this command from the prompt:   `npm install`
+1. Use the package.json to install project dependencies by executing this command from the prompt:   `npm install`
 1. Start the server by executing this command from the prompt: `npm start`
 1. In the output you should see that the server is running on http://localhost:3010
 1. Click the link `Bands` and then modify a band.
 Notice the change in working with bands info.
 (The pop-up and progress bar.)